dmsosa/microservices/README.md

 ##### GATEWAY SERVICE:

-Through the gateway it is possible to communicate with any service.

-It was also used to display templates with Thymeleaf for a simple UI.
+In this project, we have four (4) services fronted by a Gateway using Spring Cloud Gateway, and the UI was made with the help of Thymeleaf.

 #### AUTH SERVICE:

-Security server that allows customers to login and register in our app.
-OAuth2 security can also be set up for service-to-service communication.
+OAuth Flow is used to secure our microservices with a single Authorization Server, it allows customers to login in and register.
+OAuth also secures service-to-service communication.